singnet/das-node/README.md

-# Hyperon Distributed Atomspace Node
+# Hyperon Distributed Atom Space Algorithm Node

-The Distributed AtomSpace Node (aka DAS Node) is a component of DAS (<https://github.com/singnet/das>) which allows the implementation of distributed algorithms using one or more DAS as shared knowledge base.
+The Distributed Atom Space Algorithm Node (aka DAS Node) is a component of DAS (<https://github.com/singnet/das>) which allows the implementation of distributed algorithms using one or more DAS as shared knowledge base.